iPad 8 LTE Battery Replacement

 Step 92

-- Place an opening tool carefully near the bottom of the logic board.
-Gently work it under the board, applying a steady, controlled force to lift it away from the rear case.
-Patience is key—take your time, and you'll get it!
+- Gently slide an opening tool under the bottom of the logic board and give it a little nudge.
+Apply even, steady pressure to slowly lift it away from the rear case.
+Patience is key!

 Step 93

-- Slide an opening tool gently into the middle of the logic board and carefully lift it up with a steady hand to separate it from the rear case.
+- Grab an opening tool and position it near the middle of the logic board, then apply a slow and steady pressure to gently lift it away from the rear case.

 Step 94

-- Slide an opening tool in near the top of the logic board and gently pry it up with a slow and steady motion to separate it from the rear case.
+- Slide your opening tool near the top of the logic board and pry up steadily to lift it off the rear case.

 Step 95

-- Slide an opening tool into the center of the logic board and gently lift it up until you can hold it comfortably with your fingers.
+- Place an opening tool gently in the middle of the logic board.
+Pry it up slowly until you're able to grab it with your fingers.
+Take your time and be gentle!

 Step 96

-- Grab a halberd spudger or an opening pick and gently work your way through any stubborn adhesive still holding the logic board in place.
-A little patience goes a long way here!
+- Grab your halberd spudger or opening pick and carefully slice through any stubborn adhesive holding the logic board to the frame.
+Take your time—this part can be a bit sticky, but you've got this!

 Step 97

-- When you're putting things back together, double-check that no pesky ribbon cables are caught under the logic board before you secure it down with glue.
+- As you’re putting everything back together, make sure no pesky ribbon cables are trapped under the logic board.
+We don’t want any surprises when you glue it down!

 Step 98

-- Grab a strip of painter's tape or some trusty Scotch tape, and cut it to match the width of your iPad.
+- Grab a strip of painter's tape or Scotch tape—just enough to match the width of your iPad.

 Step 99